 - 1.5 The HRA reports at the earlier stages of this plan (Purbeck Local Plan 2018-2034) have focussed on the potential impact of higher levels of residential development in the Purbeck area, and the potential options for measures to avoid or mitigate any identified impact.
-In addition to evidence relating to growth needs, this report draws together all available evidence relating to European site impacts and opportunities to prevent those impacts from occurring, to consider how the levels of growth now required for the Purbeck area could potentially be accommodated without adverse effects on European sites. - 1.6 The previous version of the HRA accompanied the submission version of the Plan.
+In addition to evidence relating to growth needs, this report draws together all available evidence relating to European site impacts and opportunities to prevent those impacts from occurring, to consider how the levels of growth now required for the Purbeck area could potentially be accommodated without adverse effects on European sites. - 1.6 A version of the HRA accompanied the submission version of the Plan.
 The examination began in January 2019 and continues until the Inspector's report is published.
-The Council has now produced a schedule of Main Modifications, which take into account the discussions at the examination hearing sessions and direction from the Inspector.
-This HRA is based on a schedule of Main Modifications provided to Footprint Ecology in October 2020.
+The Council subsequently produced a schedule of Main Modifications, which take into account the discussions at the examination hearing sessions and direction from the Inspector.
+Following public consultation on the Main Modifications, the Council proposed further Main Modifications, in the autumn 2021.
+These primarily relate to Policies V2 and I5.
+This HRA therefore updates the previous HRA at Main Modifications.